josephk2/josephk2/README.md

 ** ⌢⌢⌢୨`🕷`୧⌢⌢⌢ **

-i'm a discord bot developer with an intrest in finance!!
+i'm a discord bot developer with an interest in Finance!

 ** ⌢⌢⌢୨`🕷`୧⌢⌢⌢ **